MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 #### Create gMSA and domain user accounts

-1. Navigate to the machine that has the unzipped infrastructure scripts in the **infra** folder.
+1. Navigate to the machine that has the unzipped infrastructure scripts in the **infrastructure** folder.
-2. Copy the **infra** folder to the domain controller machine.
+2. Copy the **infrastructure** folder to the domain controller machine.
-3. Start Windows PowerShell in elevated mode, change the directory to the **infra** folder, and run the following commands.
+3. Start Windows PowerShell in elevated mode, change the directory to the **infrastructure** folder, and run the following commands.

     ```
     Import-Module D365FO-OP\D365FO-OP.psd1